Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Solution of the trade execution problem and examples

-Before we treat the general case in \cref{sec:general_targets}, we first consider the case of a zero terminal position $\xi=0$ and a zero running target $\zeta=0$.
+We here consider the case of a zero terminal position $\xi=0$ and a zero running target $\zeta=0$, in which case the cost functional in \cref{sec:equivLQ} does not contain inhomogeneities.
 We make the following standard assumption of a Brownian filtration.